What Are the Different Types of Light Bulb Fittings, Caps and Bases?

 See our range of G9 capped lamps here.

 - Distance Pin (Centre) to Pin (Centre): 4mm

-The G4 is specifically used for 12V capsule bulbs.
+The G4 is specifically used for 12V capsule light bulbs.
 These capsules require a 12V transformer or driver to operate – this is usually built into the fitting.
 The capsule can be identified by measuring the distance between the centre points of the pins.
 The distance of a G4 measures 4mm.

 - Distance Pin (Centre) to Pin (Centre): 6.35mm

-The GY6.35 is specifically used for 12V/24V capsule bulbs.
+The GY6.35 is specifically used for 12V/24V capsule light bulbs.
 These capsules require a 12V transformer or driver to operate – this is usually built into the fitting.
 These capsules are often used for task lighting.
 The capsule can be identified by measuring the distance between the centre points of the pins.
 The distance of a GY6.35 measures 6.35mm.

 - Cap Diameter: 7mm